Kaskians: History

-In the Amarna letters, Amenhotep III wrote to the Arzawan king Tarhunta-Radu that the "country Hattusa" was obliterated, and further asked for Arzawa to send him some of these Kaska people of whom he had heard.
+In the Amarna letters, Amenhotep III wrote to the Arzawan king Tarhunta-Radu that the "country Hattusa" was obliterated, and further asked Arzawa to send him some of these Kaska people he had heard about.
 The Hittites also enlisted subject Kaska for their armies.
 When the Kaska were not raiding or serving as mercenaries, they raised pigs and wove linen, leaving scarcely any imprint on the permanent landscape.

-Tudhaliya III and Suppiluliuma (c.
+Tudhaliya III and Suppiluliuma I (c.
 1375–1350 BC) set up their court in Samuha and invaded Azzi-Hayasa from there.
 The Kaska intervened, but Suppiluliuma defeated them; after Suppiluliuma had fully pacified the region, Tudhaliya and Suppiluliuma were able to move on Hayasa and defeat it too, despite some devastating guerrilla tactics at their rear.
 Some twelve tribes of Kaska then united under a leader named Piyapili, but Piyapili was no match for Suppiluliuma.
 Eventually, Tudhaliya and Suppiluliuma returned Hattusa to the Hittites.
 But the Kaska continued to be a menace both inside and out and a constant military threat.
 They are said to have fielded as many as 9,000 warriors and 800 chariots.

 In the time of ailing Arnuwanda II (around 1323 BC), the Hittites worried that the Kaskas from Ishupitta within the kingdom to Kammama without might take advantage of the plague in Hatti.
 The veteran commander Hannutti moved to Ishupitta, but he died there.
 Ishupitta then seceded from Hatti, and Arnuwanda died too.
 Arnuwanda's brother and successor Mursili II recorded in his annals that he defeated this rebellion.
 Over the ongoing decades, the Kaskans were also active in Durmitta and in Tipiya, by Mount Tarikarimu in the land of Ziharriya, and by Mount Asharpaya on the route to Pala; they rebelled and/or performed egregious banditry in each place.
 At first, Mursili defeated each Kaska uprising piecemeal.